wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research.md

 ## M5StickC2 running Nemo

-I have a M5StickC2 running [https://github.com/n0xa/m5stick-nemo](Nemo firmware) which replicates most of the interesting functionality of the Flipper Zero at a tiny fraction of the price.
+I have a M5StickC2 running [Nemo firmware](https://github.com/n0xa/m5stick-nemo) which replicates most of the interesting functionality of the Flipper Zero at a tiny fraction of the price.

 I can use it to deauth wifi APs and run captive wifi APs, as well as wifi spam and some pranks around bluetooth and infrared hacking.